aspdotnetgabs/sharpdevelopwebapi/README.md

  - No OWIN
  - No ASP.NET Identity

-### Vue JS Example

- - Step by step Code Tutorial
- - JWT Account Login
- - Bootstrap with Vue
- - Single File Component with httpVueLoader
- - Vuetify

 ### Web.config missing?

- - Copy Web.github.config
- - Then rename to Web.config
+ Just copy Web.github.config then rename to Web.config

 ### Build Error?
 Could not resolve reference...
 Could not locate assembly...